Himanshu0523/feedflow-automation-engine/README.md

 * Automation Controls
 * Mobile-First User Experience

-FeedFlow is built as a hackathon MVP using React Native, Node.js, and a modular automation architecture focused on improving content relevance through user-driven preferences.
+FeedFlow is built as a MVP using React Native, Node.js, and a modular automation architecture focused on improving content relevance through user-driven preferences.